Cheerios: Ingredients

+The main ingredients of original Cheerios are oats, corn starch, sugar and salt.
+There is very little sugar compared to other dry breakfast cereals from major brands, so Cheerios has long been a preferred cereal for parents trying to limit their children's sugar intake.
+However, later variants of Cheerios range from moderately sugared (Multigrain Cheerios) to heavily sugared (e.g. Honey Nut Cheerios).

 In January 2014, General Mills announced that it would halt the use of genetically modified ingredients in original Cheerios.
-However, General Mills notes for Original Cheerios that "trace amounts of genetically modified (also known as 'genetically engineered') material may be present due to potential cross contact during manufacturing and shipping".
+However, General Mills notes for Original Cheerios that "trace amounts of genetically modified (also known as 'genetically engineered') material may be present due to potential cross contact during manufacturing and shipping."
 In February 2015, the company announced that it would be making Cheerios gluten-free by removing the traces of wheat, rye, and barley that usually come into contact with the oat supply used to make Cheerios during transportation to the General Mills plant in Buffalo, New York, along Lake Erie.

 In the United Kingdom, Cheerios differ somewhat from their US counterpart, being made from oats, wheat and barley, thus Cheerios in the United Kingdom are not gluten-free.
 Cheerios in the United States are made solely from oats and, since 2015, can be called gluten-free.

 Advertising

 Many television commercials for Cheerios have targeted children, featuring animated characters (such as a Honey bee).
 Bullwinkle was featured in early 1960s commercials, with the tagline at the end of the ad being "Go with Cheerios!" followed by Bullwinkle, usually worse for wear due to his Cheerios-inspired bravery somewhat backfiring, saying "...but watch where you're going!"
 Hoppity Hooper was also featured in ads in the mid-1960s; General Mills was the primary sponsor of his animated program.